paboAYUSHI/90daysOfCODE/README.md

 The skip list is an extended version of the linked list.
 It allows the user to search, remove, and insert the element very quickly.
 It consists of a base list that includes a set of elements which maintains the link hierarchy of the subsequent elements.
 It is built in two layers: The lowest layer and Top layer

+  ## TREES
+     A tree is also one of the data structures that represent hierarchical data.
+     A tree data structure is defined as a collection of objects or entities known as nodes that are linked together to represent or simulate hierarchy.
+A tree data structure is a non-linear data structure because it does not store in a sequential manner.
+It is a hierarchical structure as elements in a Tree are arranged in multiple levels.
+In the Tree data structure, the topmost node is known as a root node.
+Each node contains some data, and data can be of any type.
+In the above tree structure, the node contains the name of the employee, so the type of data would be a string.
+Each node contains some data and the link or reference of other nodes that can be called children.